Székesfehérvár: Pre-Hungarian

-The place has been inhabited since the 5th century BC.
-In Roman times the settlements were called Gorsium and Herculia.
+The place has been inhabited since the 5th century BCE.
+In Roman times, the settlements were called Gorsium and Herculia.
 After the Migration Period Fejér County was the part of the Avar Khaganate, while the Slavic and Great Moravian presence is disputed.
 (There is no source for the name of the place before the late 10th century.)
 In the Middle Ages its Latin name was Alba Regalis/Alba Regia.
 The town was an important traffic junction between Lake Balaton and Lake Velence, several trade routes led from here to the Balkans and Italy, and to Buda and Vienna.
-(Today, the town is a junction of seven railroad lines.)
+Today, the town is a junction of seven railroad lines.